theproductindex/theproductindex.com/docs/defining-the-problem.md

 ---
 layout: page
 title: Mastering the problem space
-excerpt: Which is your product's value proposition?
-Learn why you need to focus on the problem first.
+excerpt: What problem are you trying to solve?
+Learn how to avoid solution pollution.

 type: home-section
 order: 2